nixworks/public/news/2012/12/6/README.md

 ##### South Korea
 ### [South Korea and the People's Republic of China hold discussions about measures in response to North Korea's plans to launch a Unha rocket later this month. ](/news/2012/12/6/south-korea-and-the-people-s-republic-of-china-hold-discussions-about-measures-in-response-to-north-korea-s-plans-to-launch-a-unha-rocket-la.md)
-_Context: Unha, China, South Korea, North Korea_
+_Context: South Korea, North Korea, Unha, China_

 ##### Marijuana
 ### [Possession of marijuana for personal use of people aged over 21 becomes legal according to state law in the US state of Washington. ](/news/2012/12/6/possession-of-marijuana-for-personal-use-of-people-aged-over-21-becomes-legal-according-to-state-law-in-the-us-state-of-washington.md)
-_Context: state law, Washington, marijuana_
+_Context: Washington, state law, marijuana_

 ##### Wakefield, Massachusetts
 ### [John Burbine, a level one sex offender from Wakefield, Massachusetts (USA) is charged with Sexual assault of 13 infants and young children under his care. ](/news/2012/12/6/john-burbine-a-level-one-sex-offender-from-wakefield-massachusetts-usa-is-charged-with-sexual-assault-of-13-infants-and-young-children-u.md)